-You may be asked to sit in a Plexiglass booth for some of the testing.
+You may be asked to sit in a Plexiglas booth for some of the testing.
 This booth is called a body box or plethysmograph.
-You will do different breathing techniques.
+You will do different breathing techniques, blowing into a tube, while in the booth.
 Each breathing technique is often repeated to make sure the test is reliable.